 Fire can quickly ravage a home, destroying its structure and your precious belongings in no time.
-We spend thousands of pounds creating our dream homes, so when a fire occurs, the losses can be devastating.
+We spend thousands of pounds creating our dream homes, so when there’s a fire, the damage is devastating.

 Thankfully, fire restoration can help to salvage parts of your house and your much-loved keepsakes.
 Restoration companies work tirelessly to return your home to its former glory, giving you peace of mind at an incredibly difficult time.
 They can potentially eradicate smoke, water and soot damage from your possessions and the rooms of your house.

 Fire restoration businesses may even be able to rebuild damaged rooms and will aim to make your home safe and secure again.
 It is also important to remove soot, smoke and water from your house otherwise they will spread and cause further destruction including mould and air pollution.

 If you have been unlucky enough to have a home ravaged by fire, read on to learn more about the world of restoration.
 This guide covers topics including the average fire damage restoration cost, ways to repair your home and tips to prevent future fires.

 How much does fire damage restoration cost?

 (Range low - high)